LitFest in the Dena

 Project Developer of Light Bringer Project

-Natalie oversees the production of Light Bringer Project’s free and public events, which include LitFest in the Dena, the Pasadena Chalk Festival, and the Pasadena Doo Dah Parade.
+Natalie oversees the production of Light Bringer Project’s free and public events, including LitFest in the Dena, the Pasadena Chalk Festival, and Pasadena Doo Dah Parade.
 She also manages other special projects under development.
-Natalie is a graduate student in English at Cal Poly Pomona with a focus in Rhetoric & Composition and a former slush reader for Uncharted Magazine.
-She is a writer of speculative short fiction and poetry, saxophone player, and zine maker.

 Literary Arts Coordinator of Light Bringer Project & Omega Sci-Fi Project